 Karel Lopez (visiting Ph.D. student, Pablo de Olavide University, 2019)

 Derek Doss (Vanderbilt University M.D./Ph.D. rotation student, 2019)

 Stefany Rodrigues (undergraduate research, 2019)

-Deepthi Varikuti (M.S. thesis supervision, Otto Von Guericke University, Magdeburg, Germany) - Senior User Experience Specialist at MathWorks
+Deepthi Varikuti (M.S. thesis, Otto Von Guericke University, Magdeburg, Germany) - now Senior User Experience Specialist at MathWorks

 Jingyuan E. Chen (research co-mentor, Stanford University) - currently Instructor at MGH / Harvard Medical School